ddobric/neocortexapi/source/NeoCortexUtils/docs/ApproveMultiSequenceLearning.md

 ## Results

-We have run the experiment max possible number of times with different datasets.
-We have tried to keep the size of the dataset small and several sequences are also small due to the large time in execution.
+We have experimented to the maximum feasible extent, utilizing a variety of datasets.
+To accommodate the considerable execution time, we deliberately limited the size of the datasets and maintained the sequences at a minimal length.

 ![results](./images/result.png)